NCAlgebra/NC/DOCUMENTATION/MANUAL/Advanced.md

 	NCPoly[{1, 1, -2}, {{}, {x, x}, {x, y, z}}, vars]

-In this syntax the first argument is a list of *coefficients*, the scond argument is a list of *monomials*, and the third is the list of *variables*. *Monomials* are given as lists, with `{}` being equivalent to a constant `1`.
+In this syntax the first argument is a list of *coefficients*, the second argument is a list of *monomials*, and the third is the list of *variables*. *Monomials* are given as lists, with `{}` being equivalent to a constant `1`.
 The sequence of braces in the list of *variables* encodes the *ordering* to be used for sorting